-- C1 Alterations and additions to the existing building are to maintain the appearance of a single storey house from the street. - C2 The design of any alteration and additions visible from the street are to maintain the existing street façade of the house. - C3 Acceptable two storey development can be achieved through: - (a) Locating rooms within the roof space and using dormers and skylights that are subservient to the main roof form (where visible from the street) to provide natural light and ventilation; - (b) Locating the first level to the rear of the building; - (c) Locating the first level behind the hipped or gabled roof area of the single storey part of the house (the part of the house facing the street) and not interrupting the roof plane facing the street (up to the central ridge line); - (d) Minimising the visibility of two storey walls from the street, by locating them at the rear; and - (e) Using transitional roofing to disguise the second storey (transitional roofing is roofing at an intermediate pitch between old and new roof pitches). - C5 Architectural details are not to be replicated but use of similar materials and colour, and continuation of the horizontal and vertical lines and proportions of the characteristic architectural houses and their elements, is encouraged. - C6 New buildings should reflect the consistent horizontal lines of elements of houses along the street, such as: - (a) ground level; - (b) base course the architectural expression of the base of the house, often in different materials or finishes such as rendered brick or roughcast stone; - (c) veranda and balustrade heights; - (d) window sill and head heights; - (e) door heights; - (f) eave lines; and - (g) ridgelines.
+- C1 Alterations and additions to the existing building are to maintain the appearance of a single storey house from the street. - C2 The design of any alteration and additions visible from the street are to maintain the front or main section of buildings (this is below the main roof form). existing street façade of the house. - C3 Acceptable two storey development can be achieved through: - (a) Locating rooms within the roof space and using dormers and skylights that are subservient to the main roof form (where visible from the street) to provide natural light and ventilation; - (b) Locating the first level to the rear of the building; - (c) Locating the first level behind the hipped or gabled roof area of the single storey part of the house and not interrupting the front and side roof planes. (the part of the house facing the street) and not interrupting the roof plane facing the street (up to the central ridge line); - (d) Minimising the visibility of two storey walls from the street, by locating them at the rear; and - (e) Using transitional roofing to disguise the second storey (transitional roofing is roofing at an intermediate pitch between old and new roof pitches). - C5 Architectural details are not to be replicated but use of similar materials and colour, and continuation of the horizontal and vertical lines and proportions of the characteristic architectural houses and their elements, is encouraged. - C6 New buildings should reflect the consistent horizontal lines of elements of houses along the street, such as: - (a) ground level; - (b) base course the architectural expression of the base of the house, often in different materials or finishes such as rendered brick or roughcast stone; - (c) veranda and balustrade heights; - (d) window sill and head heights; - (e) door heights; - (f) eave lines; and

-- C7 Design facades that are horizontal in proportions and asymmetrical, and use vertical proportions for features such as windows. - C8 Provide a break in long side walls and roofs (see pavilion controls in Part C of this DCP). - C9 The design of facades is to pay particular attention to the: - (a) Mass, the arrangement and articulation of the various elements and parts of the building; - (b) Roof form and pitch; and - (c) The use of architectural elements such as bay windows, porches, verandas and balconies. - C10 New roofing should be compatible with the existing roof.
+- (g) ridgelines. - C7 Design facades that are horizontal in proportions and asymmetrical, and use vertical proportions for features such as windows. - C8 Provide a break in long side walls and roofs (see pavilion controls in Part C of this DCP). - C9 The design of facades is to pay particular attention to the: - (a) Mass, the arrangement and articulation of the various elements and parts of the building; - (b) Roof form and pitch; and - (c) The use of architectural elements such as bay windows, porches, verandas and balconies. - C10 New roofing should be compatible with the existing roof.